richkdev/Cleanup-Catastrophe/README.md

 See [``CODE_OF_CONDUCT.md``](https://github.com/richkdev/cleanup-catastrophe/blob/f0fc7395761dbb8b380c6c47c284c66016e03edf/CODE_OF_CONDUCT.md) for more information.

 ## CREDITS
-Here is a complete list which credits the original authors of the assets used in the game.
+Here is a complete list that credits the original authors of the assets used in the game.

 ### MUSIC
 - ["Starlight Zone" from _Sonic the Hedgehog_ (1991)](https://www.youtube.com/watch?v=0rwH_2Desp0) by Masato Nakamura